Passover: A Memorial For All Time

 Instead of paralleling worship founded in the Old Testament, today’s worship is far removed from Israelite practices and, perhaps more significantly, from the teachings of the early assembly established at Pentecost.
 When questioned about this disparity, today’s average church member pleads ignorance.
 Generally unfamiliar with worship found in the Old Testament, today’s churchgoer may contend that modern worship is based on the New Testament only.
 Hasty appeal is made to Paul’s writings.

 *The Messiah was a Hebrew.
 His name reflects His role as Savior and means, “Yahweh is salvation.”
 He never had a Latinized-Greek name.
-Write for our free ministudy, How the Savior’s Name Was Changed.
+Read our free ministudy, How the Savior’s Name Was Changed.

 New Testament Passover Is Commanded